→ →

 Pocas is inspired by cultures, technologies and practices from various domains including the commons, platform cooperativism, mutual-aid networks, collaborative finance, complementary currencies, counter-economics, financial activism, distributed ledger technologies, p2p, informal economies, black markets, piracy, self-governance, democratic-confederalism, autonomism, mutualism, anarcho-syndicalism, agorism, anti-colonial resistance, indigenous autonomy, feminism, cybernetics, post-web, lunar/solar punk, and other related practices.

 Today, capitalism dominates our culture of economic organization.
 It permeates through the intimacy of our social relations and scales to the size of the largest infrastructure projects of humanity.
-It is also in a relentless state of expansion, privatizing value in the hands of a few while offering precarious conditions to an alienated population.
-All of this without any genuine concern for planetary boundaries and social impact which can all be considered ‘externalities’ that should be dealt with by governments and civil society.
-As a continuation of colonial and imperial power, racial-capitalism allows a global extractivist system to perdure with the protection of corporations, Nation-States and the law.
-But non-capitalist organizing in the form of families, friends, community support, reproductive labor, care work, environmental activism and nourishment of the commons have underpinned the material conditions of our societies for centuries.
-These and other cultures of economic organization have existed for thousands of years, enabling communities to support each other in local, communal, democratic, sustainable, and non-exploitative ways.
-Non-capitalist organizational cultures all around the world like tequio, Rotinonshonni (Iroquois) economy, Islamic Riba, Mwerya, chamas, to name just a few, have provided different means for communities to secure their sustenance long before capitalism existed, and some still do today.
-There’s also other practices of non-capitalist economic organzing, many as a reaction to capitalism, as is the case of cooperatives, timebanks, mutual-credit systems and community currencies.
+It is also in a relentless state of expansion, privatizing value in the hands of a few while offering precarious conditions to an alienated rest.
+All of this without any capacity to account for planetary boundaries and social impact which are all considered 'externalities' to be dealt with by governments and civil society.
+As a continuation of colonial and imperial power, racial-capitalism allows a global extractivist system to perdure through global corporations and the complacency and protection of Nation-States and the law.
+But non-capitalist organizing in the form of families, friends, community support, reproductive labor, care work, environmental activism and the commons have underpinned the material conditions of our societies for centuries.
+These other cultures of economic organization have existed for thousands of years, enabling communities to support each other in local, communal, democratic, sustainable, and non-exploitative ways.
+Non-capitalist organizational cultures all around the world like tequio, Rotinonshonni (Iroquois) economy, Islamic Riba, Mwerya, chamas, to name just a few, have provided different means for communities to collectively provide their own sustenance long before capitalism existed, and some still do today.
+There's also other practices of non-capitalist economic organizing, many of which have emerged as a reaction to capitalism, as is the case of cooperatives, timebanks, mutual-credit systems, community currencies and solidarity primitives.

 These factors converge at a moment in time, making it ideal for a range of innovative forms of economic interactions, collaboration, and ownership models that can be embedded with postcapitalist values.
 Ultimately, the wager is that self-organization, aided by these technologies and cultural shifts, will prove to be more efficient, desirable, and humane compared to the harsh, alienating, colonizing and extractive capitalist, state, and corporate systems that currently dominate our organizational landscape.